 Canary, Ignition, and AVEVA PI Pricing

 If you are in the market for a data historian, process historian, or enterprise historian, you really need to understand pricing.
 After all, if the solution isn't cost effective, will you ever get the capex approval?
 No one wants to be responsible for overspending on the budget, especially when every company is doing it's absolute best to trim spending.
 Price is important and is a huge part of ROI.
 The less you spend and the faster you implement, the better chance you have of a fast ROI.
 Let's examine, as best we can, the pricing of three very popular historical database options.

 This will be easy.
 Canary believes in transparent pricing.
 In fact, you can view the price for a Canary system that fits your needs without even entering an email address.

 The Canary system starts at $9,970 for an Extra Small 3,500 tag historian, and every system size comes standard with the following components:

 - OPC, MQTT, SQL, CSV, and SCADA data collection software

 - Virtual Views for Asset Modeling

 - Calculation Server and Event Monitoring

-- Axiom client tool (1) for dashboard visualization and trending
+- Unlimited Axiom client tools for dashboard visualization and trending

 - Web API, OPC HDA, MQTT Pub, other SCADA and software connectors